Today’s Wonder of the Day was inspired by Ryan. Ryan Wonders, “why do we celebrate cinco de mayo” Thanks for WONDERing with us, Ryan!

-People in the United States celebrate their country’s Independence Day on the 4th of July.
-Many people believe Cinco de Mayo (“5th of May” in Spanish) is a celebration of Mexico’s Independence Day.
+People in the United States celebrate Independence Day on the 4th of July.
+Many people believe Cinco de Mayo—“5th of May” in Spanish—is a celebration of Mexico’s Independence Day.

-Today, Cinco de Mayo is not that important in Mexico and mainly celebrated only in the state of Puebla.
-In Mexico, the Independence Day celebrations of September 16 represent that nation’s most important national holiday.
+Today, Cinco de Mayo is not that important in Mexico.
+They mainly celebrate it in the state of Puebla.
+In Mexico, they honor Independence Day on September 16, which is the nation’s most important national holiday.

-In the United States, though, Cinco de Mayo has become a significant annual celebration of Mexican culture and heritage.
-In areas of the country with large Mexican-American populations, such as Portland, Denver and Chicago, large festivals are held.
-People of all backgrounds celebrate the holiday with parades, parties and traditional Mexican music, dancing and foods.
+In the United States, though, Cinco de Mayo has become a way to honor Mexican culture and heritage.
+Areas of the country with large groups of Mexican-American people—such as Portland, Denver, and Chicago—have large festivals.
+Even people who are not of Mexican descent go to parades and parties, and enjoy traditional music, dancing, and foods.

-Researchers estimate that more than 150 locations in the United States have official Cinco de Mayo celebrations each year.
-Cinco de Mayo banners and traditional Mexican symbols, such as the Virgin of Guadalupe, are prominently displayed during events.
+Research estimates that over 150 places in the United States have official Cinco de Mayo celebrations each year.
+They display banners and traditional Mexican symbols, such as the Virgin of Guadalupe, during events.

-If you get the chance to check out a Cinco de Mayo celebration, be sure to try out some traditional Mexican foods.
+If you get the chance to check out a Cinco de Mayo party, be sure to try some authentic Mexican foods.
 Also keep an eye out for Mexican dancers and mariachi bands!